 Many people request equipment checklists.
 It is difficult to give a specific list since each trip requires different items depending on where you are going, how long the trip is, and what time of year you are taking it.
-With this in mind, the Grand Canyon Association Field Institute provides Equipment List & Hiker Notes to their Corridor trail classes.
+With this in mind, the Grand Canyon Conservancy Field Institute provides Equipment List & Hiker Notes to their Corridor trail classes.
 I am including it here for download in PDF format.
 It includes excellent training and food suggestions as well.

 South Kaibab Trail – Day Hike

 South Kaibab Trail

 New Hance Trail

 Escalante Route: Tanner Trail to New Hance Trail

 Royal Arch Loop